 2. New Filmmaking Product:

 Speaking of the Action Pack, two weeks ago I totally updated and silently released my latest product.
-I call it the Independent Produer’s Guide to Digital Self Distribution.
+I call it the Independent Producer’s Guide to Distribution.
 It is a step-by-step action guide with some fill-in-the-blank type stuff.
 Not surprisingly, this action guide is complementary to my workshop.

 In truth, there are a lot of people out there that tell you that twitter and facebook is a great way to promote your movies.
 And while I agree that FB and Twitter are powerful tools, the other material never fully addresses (or solves) the real question: How do we make filmmaking a viable business?
 Hmmm?